danryan/hal/README.md

 "Good morning, Dr. Chandra.
 This is HAL.
 I'm ready for my first lesson."

 Hal is Go all the way down, and uses standard packages wherever possible.
 It's a bit rough around the edges right now.
-For an idea of how you can use it, look at [examples/main.go](examples/main.go).
+For an idea of how you can use it, look at [a simple example](examples/simple/main.go), or [a more complex example](examples/complex/main.go).
 API Documentation is available [here](http://godoc.org/github.com/danryan/hal).

 ## Is it any good?